Hydroxyapatite deposition disease

 Localized pain is one of the primary manifestations of the disease, associated with swelling, tenderness, and variable limitation of joint motion.
 Often asymptomatic.

-The exact etiology has not been described; however, it is believed that HADD will begin to accumulate in damaged tendons (secondary to trauma) via fibrocartilaginous metaplasia 6.
+The exact etiology has not been described; however, it is believed that calcific deposits begin to accumulate in damaged tendons (secondary to trauma) via fibrocartilaginous metaplasia 6.

-The disease is characterized by calcium phosphate (calcium hydroxyapatite) crystal deposition in the periarticular soft tissues, especially in the tendons (best recognized as calcific tendinitis).
+The disease is characterized by calcific crystal deposition in the periarticular soft tissues, especially in the tendons (best recognized as calcific tendinitis).

-Most frequently it involves the shoulder joint, where crystal deposition occurs in the supraspinatus tendon, but the disease can affect numerous other sites as well.
-Calcific periarthritis or enthesitis would be the most appropriate term for this condition, as it occurs most commonly in the bony attachment of tendon near the joints 1.
+Most frequently it involves the shoulder joint, where crystal deposition occurs in the supraspinatus tendon, but the disease can also affect numerous other sites.
+Calcific periarthritis or enthesitis would be the most appropriate term for this condition, as it occurs most commonly in the bony attachment of tendons near the joints 1.

 Calcifications of varying sizes and shapes can involve the para-articular tendons, bursae, and capsule.
 The disease can be mono- or polyarticular.